 Website: big4.com.au — Adventure Whitsunday Resort

 What to ask when calling: “Do you have a shaded powered site for a [your van length] caravan?
 Drive-through available?
 Is your dump point accessible for larger rigs?
-What’s the senior/weekly rate?
+What is the senior/weekly rate?
 Are pets allowed on my site?
 Can I book a site near the amenities block?”

 🏨 Park full?
 Search Local Accommodation Below When Van Life Becomes Exhausting.